solidcode79/Unofficial-CS6515-FAQ/README.md

 ## Who is this FAQ for?
 What's the target audience?

 Anyone planning to take, or taking, CS6515 at Gatech.
+The FAQ is more focussed on helping people develop the *right* perspective about GA and how to survive it; the advice is probably redundant for someone trying to ace GA ... you probably already know all this.

 ## Why this FAQ is needed?